-Accordingly, the Application proposes changes to the rates Newfoundland Power uses to bill its customers ("Customer Rates") that reflect:
+The Application proposes changes to the rates Newfoundland Power uses to bill its customers ("Customer Rates") that reflect:

-- 1. a decrease in the Utility base rate charged by Hydro to Newfoundland Power, and - 2. the annual July 1st update of Newfoundland Power's rate stabilization and municipal tax adjustments.
+- 1. an interim increase in the wholesale electricity rate charged by Newfoundland and Labrador Hydro ("Hydro") to Newfoundland Power Inc., and - 2. the annual July 1st update of Newfoundland Power's rate stabilization and municipal tax adjustments.